 Our advice is that, we do not recommend oil and or stain finishes on Radiata.
 If done it is on an "all care and no responsibility" basis.
 We need written acknowledgement of this being agreed prior to supply.

 Stains and Coatings: There are multiple coating options available and a wide range of colours for each different species.
 Following are a few points to consider when coating your weatherboards.

 Colours: Dark colours will cause the weatherboard to attract more heat, thus they are more likely to distort.
 Dark colours are not recommended for Western Red Cedar and Radiata Pine.

-For Western Red Cedar, if you are wanting to have natural timber colour then a small level of pigmentation is required to block UV light, colourless transparent coatings are available.
-However, transparent coatings will break down very quickly in the outdoors and may require recoating after six months.
+For Western Red Cedar, if you are wanting to achieve a natural timber colour, a small level of pigmentation is required to block UV light and colourless transparent coatings are available.
+Please note, transparent coatings will break down very quickly in the outdoors and may require recoating after six months.

 Accoya® can be painted black or left to weather naturally which gives it a grey colour over time.

 Type of the coatings: An oil finish looks very different to a urethane finish.